Confirmation of Acceptance for Studies (CAS)

 What is the processing time for a CAS?

-To avoid delay, you should aim to pay your non-refundable deposit as soon as possible.
-You can still submit a CAS request without having paid this, however, we cannot issue your final CAS until we have received this payment.
+You can still submit a CAS request without paying your deposit.
+However, we cannot issue your final CAS until we have received this payment.

-• You are receiving a student loan from a regulated student loan scheme (evidence of your student loan for the full fee amount must be provided)
+• you are receiving an educational loan from a regulated educational loan scheme (evidence of your educational loan for the full fee amount must be provided)

 Do I need an ATAS certificate?